 escutcheons mounted is above-right.
 I've left all of the "patina of age" on the

 front panel.
 The RAG-1 restoration is planned to have the receiver look as it

 would have looked (age and condition) had it not been dropped off of a moving

 truck.
 And, also under the chassis to be as it would have been had not the

 circuit been modified.
 Restored to "vintage post-original" and "functional" is

 Finished the RAG-1 chassis-holding wooden fixture today.
 It supports the RAG-1 chassis upside-down in a very sturdy manner.
 With the RAG-1 chassis easily viewable now I can see several other problems.
 The coil housing that had a rectangular hole in the side of it and appeared to not have any internal damage - well, the ceramic coil form is broken inside.
 This coil set will have to be removed for repair.
-There is a large filter capacitor that appears to be an oil-filled type.
+There is a large, three-section filter capacitor that appears to be an oil-filled type.
 It's very slightly weeping some oil.
 It might just be a very slow weep that has resulted in the "sticky" thin coating.
 Apparently this wasn't oil but some protective coating that was put on the condenser - weird.
 Disconnect and testing will be necessary - Tested okay.
 Still working on some type of arbor press or something that can force the "dish shaped dent" back in the right direction to "level" the top of the chassis.

 Apr 15, 2020 -